Buckle Fractures:

 How To Diagnose A Buckle Fracture

 Doctors usually diagnose a buckle fracture with X-ray imaging.
+After a thorough physical exam, your child will likely need an X-ray to confirm any buckle or other fractures.
 The doctor may need to take several X-rays to see the affected bone from different angles.
-This also helps your doctor see if nearby joints are affected.
+This not only confirms the diagnosis but also shows how damaged the bones are.

-The X-ray will also show the exact location of the break, the fracture’s size, and if any of the growth plates at the ends of the bones were affected.
-Your doctor will also inspect the feeling in the limbs to make sure there is no nerve damage from the injury.
+The X-ray will reveal the exact location of the break, the fracture’s size, and if any growth plates at the ends of the bones were affected.
+Additionally, your doctor will check the feeling in the limbs to ensure there is no nerve damage from the injury.
+This comprehensive approach helps in assessing whether nearby joints are also impacted, providing a complete understanding of the injury’s extent.

 How To Treat A Buckle Fracture